samueladamsonline/Lorti-UI-TBC/README.md

 To install directory from GitHub:
 - Click Download ZIP from the Code submenu
 - Rename the zip file from Lorti-UI-TBC-master.zip to Lorti-UI-TBC.zip
-- Unzip to <WoW directory>/Interface/AddOns/Lorti-UI-TBC
+- Unzip to {WoW directory}/Interface/AddOns/Lorti-UI-TBC

 Make sure you haven't accidently nested folders.
-Files such as config.lua and README.md should be located at <WoW directory>/Interface/AddOns/Lorti-UI-TBC/config.lua and <WoW directory>/Interface/AddOns/Lorti-UI-TBC/README.md respectively.
+Files such as config.lua and README.md should be located at {WoW directory}/Interface/AddOns/Lorti-UI-TBC/config.lua and {WoW directory}/Interface/AddOns/Lorti-UI-TBC/README.md respectively.